ProjectsTechnology research & development

 Contact: James Thomas

-There are several areas of research and development activity concerning the use of technology in our research processes; three of our main projects in this area are listed below.
+There are several areas of research and development activity concerning the use of technology in our research processes; five of our main projects in this area are listed below.

 Identifying relevant studies for systematic reviews and health technology assessments using text mining